draganm/l5db/rfc/0002-database_blocks.md

 ## Structure of a block

-Every block has it's address, which is the offset of the first byte of the block relative to the beginning of the memory-mapped file.
+Every block has its address, which is the offset of the first byte of the block relative to the beginning of the memory-mapped file.

 Every block consists of a header (2 bytes) and payload.